maham-kayani/Hands-on-Linux-and-shell-IBM/Finalproject.md

 # [TASK 4]
 #Backing up the file storing and compress by tar and gw:algo of compress
-backupFileName="backup-$currentTS.tar.gz"
+backupFileName="backup-$currentTS.tar"
 #echo "Backup file name: $backupFileName"
 # We're going to:
-   1: Go into the target directory
+  # 1: Go into the target directory
-   2: Create the backup file
+  # 2: Create the backup file
-   3: Move the backup file to the destination directory
+  # 3: Move the backup file to the destination directory

 # To make things easier, we will define some useful variables...

 # [TASK 5]
 #path of current directory-currently working
-origAbsPath=$(pwd) #'pwd'
+origAbsPath=$(pwd)
 echo "Origin Path:$origAbsPath"
 # [TASK 6]
 cd  "$destinationDirectory" || exit